ligmaDbolzz/InventoryManagementSystem/README.md

 # Inventory-Management-System
-Absolutely, here is a basic README.md structure for your Java DAO project:

----

-# ProductDAO Project

 This Java project revolves around handling products via a Data Access Object (DAO) model.
 The project comprises classes and methods responsible for interacting with a database to perform CRUD (Create, Read, Update, Delete) operations on product information.